ros2/ros2_documentation/source/Tutorials/Turtlesim/IntroducingTurtlesim2.rst

   ros2 action list

 You will learn more about these concepts in the coming tutorials.
-Normally, you would interact with services, topics, and actions using the command line.
-Now, however, your only goal is to get a general overview of turtlesim.
-So, we will use rqt, a graphical user interface for ROS 2, to look at services a little closer.
+Since the goal of this tutorial is only to get a general overview of turtlesim, we will use rqt (a graphical user interface for ROS 2) to look at services a little closer.

 4 Install rqt
 ^^^^^^^^^^^^^

-To install rqt:
+Open a new terminal to install rqt and its plugins:

 .. tabs::